Dog Night Walk Safety: 8 Essential Tips to Protect You and Your Pup After Dark

 Hypothermia risk rises quickly in small dogs, short-coated breeds, and senior dogs with reduced ability to regulate body temperature.
 Signs of hypothermia include shivering, slowing down, tucking into a hunched posture, and lethargy.
 Dog coats and sweaters are functional gear for vulnerable breeds in temperatures below 45°F (7°C).

 Daylight changes dramatically in winter, compressing the window between late afternoon darkness and bedtime.
-Many owners find that all of their walks shift to darkness between November and February, so winter-specific planning is worth doing at the start of the season rather than being caught unprepared.
+Many owners find that all of their walks shift to darkness between November and February, so winter-specific planning for safe dog walks is worth doing at the start of the season rather than being caught unprepared.

 Spring and Fall: Wildlife Activity and Daylight Shifts